hermh4cks/Write-ups/Methodology/README.md

 + ### Defining Objective

-## 0. Pysical
+## 0. Base of Operations
-Hardware and Hacking
+Setup/use of attack machines, and testing environments

 + ### [your attack maching](/Methodology/Attack_Machine.md#your-hacking-computer)